aleksandar-dinic/comics-info-backend/README.md

 We can easily initialize `DynamoDB` but we can't easily write tests and run code locally with `DynamoDB`.
 Instead of initializing `DynamoDB` we will delegate that job to `DatabaseFectory` and if we are testing our code `DatabaseFectory` will make `DatabaseMock` for us, otherwise it will make `DynamoDB`.

 The same principle suits `Handler`. `Lambda.env("_HANDLER")` returns the handler variable, but when we run code locally or in testing, this variable is nil. `HandlerFectory` helps us that we always get the correct handler.

-`CharacterLambdaProvider` is the starting point where all the fun begins for our characters lambda.
-Series and Comics have not implemented yet, so we will leave it for later.

 ### Test Lambda locally